kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/02-client-side/01-create-react-app.md

 ### Faster way (saves a step)
 * Will download and install client react packages
 * **note** npx comes with `npm 5.2+` and higher
+* One of the benefits of npx is that you don't have to install global apps like create-react-app and this will go out and grab your repo and install it for you (big time saver)

 `$ npx create-react-app client`
 `$ cd client`